TristonWasik/concepts/README.md

 4. Solve the challenges!

-**Tip**: There are compilation errors, these should be fixed first.
+**Note**: There are compilation errors, these should be fixed first.

 ## Concepts included